continue-revolution/sd-webui-animatediff/README.md

 Batch size on WebUI will be replaced by GIF frame number internally: 1 full GIF generated in 1 batch.
 If you want to generate multiple GIF at once, please change batch number.

 Batch number is NOT the same as batch size.
 In A1111 WebUI, batch number is above batch size.
 Batch number means the number of sequential steps, but batch size means the number of parallel steps.
-You do mot have to worry too much when you increase batch number, but you do need to worry about your VRAM when you increase your batch size (where in this extension, video frame number).
+You do not have to worry too much when you increase batch number, but you do need to worry about your VRAM when you increase your batch size (where in this extension, video frame number).
 You do not need to change batch size at all when you are using this extension.

 You might also be interested in another extension I created: [Segment Anything for Stable Diffusion WebUI](https://github.com/continue-revolution/sd-webui-segment-anything).